 Fast forward to present day.
 Now, it’s your turn.
 Somewhere along the line, you became the grown-up and thus the provider of all those gifts, meals, and assorted laughs.
 Doesn’t it seem so easy and carefree now, does it?

-And whether it’s the Elf, the Mench, or your collection of Instagram and Facebook followers (many of which you may or may not actually know in real life), everyone seems to be watching and judging.
-Like it or not, the pressure is on to have a picture-perfect holiday season and, of course, post tons of proof.
+And whether it’s the Elf, the Mensch, or your collection of Instagram and Facebook followers (many of which you may or may not actually know in real life), everyone seems to be watching and judging.
+Like it or not, the pressure is ON to have a picture-perfect holiday season and, of course, post tons of proof.